TMQ5/TMQ5/README.md

 ## [Project1 (Interpret a Data Visualization)](https://github.com/TMQ5/Business-Analytics-Nanodegree-Program/blob/main/Dashboard%20for%20LinkedIn%20Top%20Skills%20Report.pdf)
 ### Project description

-This project is aimed at analysis using data visualization in Tableau.
-A large part of working with data is being able to interpret data visualizations and explain your insights to others.
-To give you some practice with this, we’ve selected a few Tableau dashboards for you to explore.
-The links are below, under "Choose from these Dashboards."
-Choose one of these dashboards, whichever one interests you the most, and find three insights in the visualizations.
-For each insight, provide a static image that shares what you found.
-Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
-Altogether (including images), your report should be 1-2 pages.
+This project is aimed at analysis using data visualization in Tableau. we’ve selected a few Tableau dashboards for you to explore.

-Choose from these dashboards:
+1- Choose one of these dashboards, whichever one interests you the most:

 [Madrid in Detail](https://public.tableau.com/views/MadridInDetail/MadridinDetail?%3Aembed=y&%3Atoolbar=yes&%3AloadOrderID=0&%3Adisplay_count=y%3F%3Aembed&%3AshowVizHome=no)

 [Malaria in Africa](https://public.tableau.com/views/MakeoverMonday34Malaria_0/MalariainAfrica?:embed=y&:showVizHome=no&:display_count=y&:display_static_image=y&:bootstrapWhenNotified=true)

 [LinkedIn Top Skills](https://public.tableau.com/profile/matt.chambers#!/vizhome/LinkedInTopSkills2016-MakeoverMonday/LinkedInTopSkills2016-MakeoverMonday)

+2- find three insights in the visualizations.

+3- For each insight, provide a static image that shares what you found.

+4- Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
+Altogether (including images), your report should be 1-2 pages.